joomla/Manual/docs/general-concepts/forms-fields/form-fields/subform.md

   `joomla.form.field.subform.default` - render the subform in a div container, without support of repeating.
 Default for single mode.
   `joomla.form.field.subform.repeatable` - render the subform in a div container, used for multiple mode.
 Support groupByFieldset.
   `joomla.form.field.subform.repeatable-table` -  render the subform as a table, used for multiple mode.
 Supports groupByFieldset.
 By default each field is rendered as a table column, but if `groupByFieldset=true` then each fieldset is rendered as a table column.
-- **validate** (optional) should be set to Subform (note that this is case-sensitive!) to ensure that fields in the subform are individually validated.
+- **validate** (optional) should be set to 'Subform' (note that this is case-sensitive!) to ensure that fields in the subform are individually validated.
 Default: Fields in the subform are not validated, even if validation rules are specified.

 Implemented by: libraries/src/Form/SubformField.php